Deep Learning in the Sequence Space: Literature

 Our contribution relative to the existing literature on deep learning solution methods is twofold.
 First, we show that deep learning can be efficiently used to construct global approximations to the functional rational expectations equilibria in the sequence space.
-Second, we construct shape-preserving neural network operator network architectures that allow us to incorporate known shape properties of certain equilibrium functions (e.g. monotonicity and concavity of consumption function in canonical consumption-savings problems) directly into the neural network structure.\footnote{The idea of shape-preservation in functional approximation methods for dynamic economies was introduced by \cite{juddsolnick_1994}, and further developed by \cite{cai_2012}.} The ability to guarantee monotonicity of the consumption function allows us to apply the method of endogenous gridpoints of \cite{carroll_2006} and hence simplify the solution algorithm for a large class of models featuring standard consumption-savings household problems.
+Second, we construct shape-preserving neural network operator network architectures that allow us to incorporate known shape properties of certain equilibrium functions (e.g. monotonicity and concavity of consumption function in canonical consumption-savings problems) directly into the neural network structure.\footnote{The idea of shape-preservation in functional approximation methods for dynamic economies was introduced by \cite{juddsolnick_1994}, and further developed by \cite{cai_2012}.} The ability to guarantee monotonicity of the consumption function allows us to apply the method of endogenous gridpoints of \cite{carroll_2006} and hence simplify the solution algorithm for a large class of problems featuring optimization problems that are amenable to EGM.